 Throughout my life, my strong ethical principles have influenced both my personal life, from active involvement in the peace movement to my professional practice.
 Equality, fairness, empowerment and increasing opportunities for people to achieve their potential underpins my person-centred approach.

 Virtually all my work now is dementia-related and I enjoy taking on new challenges whether it’s training or project development.
-I maintain my social work registration and supervise student social workers.
+However, I can’t leave social work behind yet, so continent be involved in social worker education and development through supervision and action learning.

 I am also a Skills for Seeing Trainer for the Macular Society.